ekbiker/fruitstrap/README.md

 * `make all` will place the fruitstrap binary in the project root.
 * Move the binary any where you would like it.

+## UI Testing
+* Please see my [blog post](http://seanfreitag.wordpress.com/2012/10/10/running-ui-tests-on-an-ios-device-in-a-continuous-integration-environment/) about using fruitstrap with UI Testing